awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-cases.md

 }
 ```

-The Lambda function validates the call details and stores them as needed for future use\.
-For a `NEW_INBOUND_CALL` event, the function responds with a set of actions that play a welcome prompt and ask for the meeting PIN\.
+ You can program the Lambda function to validate call details and store them for future use\.
+For a `NEW_INBOUND_CALL` event, the Lambda function responds with a set of actions that play a welcome prompt and ask for the meeting PIN\.

+Audio files have the following requirements:
++ You must play audio files from an Amazon Simple Storage Service \(S3\) bucket\.
+The S3 bucket must belong to the same AWS account as the SIP media application\.
+In addition, you must give the `s3:GetObject` permission to the Amazon Chime Voice Connector service principal—`voiceconnector.chime.amazonaws.com`\.
+You can use the S3 console or the command\-line interface \(CLI\) to do that\.
++ You must use PCM WAV files of no more than 50 MB in size\.
+Amazon Chime recommends 8 KHz mono\.
++ The S3 metadata for each WAV file must contain `{'ContentType': 'audio/wav'}`\.

 ```
 {